kiwiozy/NCC/ChatGPT_Docs/00-Environment-Setup-Guide.md

 2. **Option 1: Add bucket permissions to existing user**
    - Add S3 bucket permissions to your existing IAM user's policy
    - Use existing Access Key ID and Secret
-   - ⚠️ Ensure policy only grants access to Nexus Core Clinic buckets
+   - ⚠️ Ensure policy only grants access to WalkEasy Nexus buckets

 3. **Option 2: Create app-specific policy attached to existing user**
    - Create new policy `wep-s3-policy` (see section 4.4)